appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Communicate-Between-an-App-and-Iframe.md

 The Iframe widget serves as the communication bridge between Appsmith and the embedded app.
 To send messages from Appsmith to your embedded app follow these steps:

 <ZoomImage
-  src="/img/post-message-from-appsmith-to-iframe-widget.png"
+  src="/img/send-message-from-appsmith-to-iframe-widget.svg"
-  alt="Post message from Appsmith to Iframe widget" caption="Post message from Appsmith to Iframe widget" />
+  alt="Send message from Appsmith to Iframe widget" caption="Send message from Appsmith to Iframe widget" />

 * To send a message from Appsmith to an embedded app within an Iframe widget, use the global function [postWindowMessage](/reference/appsmith-framework/widget-actions/post-message) in your JS Object or configure a post message action for your widget in the Properties pane.
 For example, to send a message on the click of a button widget, select the **Post message** action for the **onClick** event, add the message details in the **Message** field, and set the **Target** as the name of the Iframe widget (Iframe1).
 Alternatively, use the `postWindowMessage()` by enabling the JS as shown below: